Teen Titans season 4: Reception

 The fourth season of Teen Titans performed well on Cartoon Network.
 The episode "The Quest" garnered a high 4.1 rating in the Kids 9-14 demographic (1.03 million viewers).
 The episode "The Prophecy" garnered a 2.3 Nielsen rating in the Tweens 9-14 demographic (569,000 viewers) and a 2.0 in the Kids 6-11 demographic (482,000).
 The episode "The End (Part 1)" garnered a 3.1 Nielsen rating in the Tweens 9-14 demographic (755,000 viewers) and 2.7 rating in the Kids 6-11 demographic (662,000 viewers).
 The episodes airing in July average a 2.1 Nielsen rating in the Tweens 9-14 demographic (507,000 viewers).

 The season received critical acclaim.
-Mac McEntire of DVD Verdict awarded the fourth season a score of 87, commending the writers for creating "smarter, deeper, and emotionally rich stories", highlighting Raven's story arc, and added "The Terra storyline in Season Two showed that this series could handle bigger, more serious storylines.
+Mac McEntire of DVD Verdict awarded the fourth season a score of 87, commending the writers for creating "smarter, deeper, and emotionally rich stories", highlighting Raven's story arc, and added that "the Terra storyline in Season Two showed that this series could handle bigger, more serious storylines.
 In Season Four, that's exactly what it delivers.
-For everyone who's waited for this show to grow up a little, this is the season in which that happens."
-John Sinnott, writing for DVD Talk, deemed the fourth season release as "Highly Recommended."
-Sinnott commented that "The show continues its run of strong shows in this season.
+For everyone who's waited for this show to grow up a little, this is the season in which that happens".
+John Sinnott, writing for DVD Talk, deemed the fourth season release as "Highly Recommended".
+Sinnott commented that "the show continues its run of strong shows in this season.
 There's a lot of action, a good amount of humor, and even a few touching scenes.
-A fun show that's guaranteed to bring out the comic geek in everyone."
+A fun show that's guaranteed to bring out the comic geek in everyone".
 Randall Cyrenne of Animated Views was mixed in his review of the season, praising the variety of stories being told but found the stories either too comedic or too intense.

 Episodes

 DVD release

 The DVD boxset was released on November 20, 2007 in the United States and Canada.
-It features a series title Teen Titans: Know Your Foes, a featurette which is segmented for each of the series' main villains.
+It features a series title "Teen Titans: Know Your Foes", a featurette which is segmented for each of the series' main villains.